262life/bob/docs/documentation.md

 </pre>

-## Deploy the BOB Operator
+## Deploy the BOB Cluster

-The first step is to deploy the Rook operator.
-Check that you are using the [example yaml files](https://github.com/rook/rook/blob/{{ branchName }}/cluster/examples/kubernetes/ceph) that correspond to your release of Rook.
-For more options, see the [examples documentation](ceph-examples.md).
+The first step is to deploy the BOB cluster.
+Check that you are using ...

 <pre>console